caloskao/migrate-specific/README.md

 ```
 Description:
-  Migrate, refresh, reset or rollback for specific migration files.
+  Migrate, rollback or refresh for specific migration files.

 Usage:
-  migrate:specific [options] [--] <files>...
+  migrate:specific [options] [--] [<files?*>]

 Arguments:
-  files                 File path, support multiple file.
-(Sperate by space)
+  files?*                        File or directory path, support multiple file.
+(Sperate by space) [default: "database/migrations"]

 Options:
+      --database                 The database connection to use
+  -f, --skip-foreign-key-checks  Set FOREIGN_KEY_CHECKS=0 before migrate.
   -k, --keep-batch               Keep batch number.
 (Only works in refresh mode)
-  -m, --mode[=MODE]     Set migrate execution mode, supported mode have: default, refresh, reset [default: "default"]
+  -m, --mode[=MODE]              Set migrate execution mode, supported mode have: default, refresh [default: "default"]
-  -y, --assume-yes      Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively.
-The process will be automatic assume yes as answer when  you used option "-n" or "-q".
+  -y, --assume-yes               Automatically assumes "yes" to run commands in non-interactive mode.
+This option is automatically enabled if you use the option "-n" or "-q".
   -h, --help                     Display this help message
   -q, --quiet                    Do not output any message
   -V, --version                  Display this application version
       --ansi                     Force ANSI output
       --no-ansi                  Disable ANSI output
   -n, --no-interaction           Do not ask any interactive question
       --env[=ENV]                The environment the command should run under
   -v|vv|vvv, --verbose           Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 # Basic usage

-### Migrate single file:
+### Migrate single file or directory:

 ```
-php artisan migrate:specific database/migrations/table.php
+php artisan migrate:specific <path>
 ```

 ### Migrate mutiple files:

 ```
-php artisan migrate:specific database/migrations/2014_10_12_000000_create_users_table.php /home/caloskao/2018*
+php artisan migrate:specific <file 1> <file 2> <file 3> ...
 ```

 Output is like below: